tombetthauser/arts_mapgenerator/README.md

 ![A Sample Map](image.png)
 ***

+12. each time you run **generator.py** your GitHub will also be automatically updated
 13. when you're satisfied go to the settings for your project on the GitHub website
 14. go into the settings for this project and turn on GitHub pages near the bottom
 15. this will give you a stand-alone link for your website